project-sunbird/project-sunbird.github.io/pages/glossary/r.md

 description: Glossary alphabet R
 allowSearch: true
 ---
-Term | Defination |Sunbird Context
+Term | Definition |Sunbird Context
 -----|------------|-----------------
 Reference |Any additional information for a particular topic/unit/chapter.
 References aid in understanding any given concept better. |
 Reference Material  |Any study/learning material that provides additional information on any given topic/unit/chapter. |